docQodly/docs/docs/studio/pageLoaders/craftedComponents.md

 ---
 import Column from '@site/src/components/Column'

-**Crafted components** allow you to create reusable components by encapsulating existing components along with their styles, child components, event configurations, and datasource references.
+**Crafted components** allow you to create reusable components by encapsulating existing components along with their styles, child components, event configurations, and qodlysource references.

 :::info
 Crafted components enable you to transform any component, except the Page component, into a reusable unit.